ajzo90/ajzo90/README.md

 ### Hey 👋, I'm Christian!

-I love building stuff, currently working as a **Software engineer and CTO** on a startup, building a data and machine learning platform.
+I love building stuff, currently working on a startup, building a data and machine learning platform.

 I'm a generalist that can transform into an expert on a case by case manner.
 My background as a physicist makes it natural for me to observe the surroundings from a macroscopic level, but I am always prepared to zoom in on a microscopic level.
 My strength relies on my dedication to dissecting a particular subject and later applying my broad set of skills and experience to implement it from the ground up.